ljvmiranda921/ljvmiranda921.github.io/index.md

 Hi, I'm Lj Miranda and welcome to my blog!

 I hailed from the Philippines and currently pursuing graduate studies in Waseda University, Japan.
 I'm a member of the [Furuzuki Neurocomputing Systems Laboratory](http://www.waseda.jp/sem-hflab/nclab/), where we study various algorithms that imitate nature.
-In this blog, I write about my interests in anything about artificial intelligence, machine learning, software development, and data science.
+In this blog, I write about my interests in anything about machine learning, software development, and research.